Keep Your Eyes on This Stock: Vermilion Energy Inc. (VET)

 Vermilion Energy Inc. (VET) STOCK PRICE MOVEMENT:

-Vermilion Energy Inc. (VET) spotted negative result in Tuesday trading session.
-The stock moved -5.39% and it registered share value at $12.63 in recent trade transaction.
-At present, the stock price sited at -54.04% from the 52 week high and situated at -2.92% from 52 week low.
-2521789 shares traded on hands while it’s an average volume stands with 1.09M shares.
-It has dividend yield of 16.47%.
+Vermilion Energy Inc. (VET) resulted positive response in Monday trading session.
+The stock has performed 6.57% and it registered share value at $10.71 in recent trade transaction.
+At present, the stock price sited at -61.03% from the 52 week high and situated at 13.69% from 52 week low.
+2575156 shares traded on hands while it’s an average volume stands with 1.22M shares.
+It has dividend yield of 19.42%.

 MARKET CAPITALIZATION AND VALAATION INDICATORS: